ShunichiroT/EasiGP/Data/README.md

 * Columns:

-  * chromosome: chromosome number ("chr"+NUMBER)
+  * chromosome: chromosome number (number)
   * start: the beginning location of the chromosome (the value should be 0 for the standard use)
   * end: the end location of the chromosome
-  * population: target population (write "all" for across all populations)
+  * population: target population (write "all" for across all populations).
+This is needed only when each population has different chromosome lengths.

 * Rows: